LuckyGitHub777/CISSP/README.md

 # CISSP Exam Study Guide
-The purpose of this CISSP Exam Study Guide repository is to provide resources and support for those enrolled in, or thinking of enrolling in, the CISSP exam, and to advance the profession as a whole.
+The purpose of this CISSP Exam Study Guide repository is to provide resources and support for those enrolled in or thinking of enrolling in the CISSP exam, in addition to advancing the profession as a whole.

 ## How to use this study guide
 This study guide is split into 7 categories: